ErreurDeSyntaxe/etch-a-sketch/README.md

 CSS skills are poor.
 The drawing upon hover feels challenging, while the other two feel easier.
 I'll need to think like a programmer to find a solution to my problems.

+# Fifth Entry: The End

+The project is finished.
+It meets all criteria.
+I had extra plans, like hover over links to display a preview, but I'm going to call it a day.
+I'll commit and push.
+Tomorrow I can take a fresh look at it and decide if it's truly over.